-It is now a certified organic farm producing a variety of small crops including kale, silverbeet, cucumbers, tomatoes, beans, eggplants and herbs.
+Our certified organic farm produces a variety of small crops including organic kale, organic silverbeet, organic cucumbers, organic tomatoes, organic beans, organic eggplants and organic herbs.
+You can get our organic produce at farm gate prices because we are the farmers!

 We chose the name Second Nature because we think it's only natural to be able to enjoy quality, wholesome food that is good for you.
 We are passionate about good food, good health and the natural Australian environment, and we love to share our passions with others!